lichtungnitro/automatic-parakeet/content/blog/markdown-syntax.md

 draft = false
-title = "The Fading Community: Lessons from Maple Story's Decline" description = "An analysis of Maple Story's community decline, exploring how game mechanics, external pressures, and generational shifts mirror broader societal challenges, with parallels drawn to the impact of AI." tags = ['gaming', 'community', 'technology', 'AI', 'social dynamics']
+title = "The Fading Community: Lessons from Maple Story's Decline" description = "An analysis of Maple Story's community decline, exploring how game mechanics, external pressures, and generational shifts mirror broader societal challenges, with parallels drawn to the impact of AI." tags = ['gaming', 'community', 'technology', 'ai', 'social dynamics']
 +++

 ---